Quick Summary

 Wrong Choice for Most Websites

-For the majority of website owners, opting for headless is the wrong choice.
+For most website owners, opting for a headless approach is the wrong choice.
 There are instances when it becomes a passion or vanity project for a development team.
 This is true when headless is not the right fit for the organization.

 Traditional CMS vs Headless WordPress